How to Place a Pick up Request for Chemical Waste:

-Save the Hazardous Chemical Waste Pickup Request form to your hard drive.
+1. Save the Hazardous Chemical Waste Pickup Request form to your computer for accessibility.

 Column A - DATE: The date of your request.

 Column B- DEPARTMENT: Indicate the name of the University department or office that controls the hazardous materials.

 Column C- BUILDING: Indicate the building where material is located.

 Column D - ROOM: Indicate the room number where material is located.